-If you are looking for great ways to use quail eggs, you have come to the right spot.
-There are so many great ways to use the cute little eggs in all sorts of appetizers and meals!
+If you are looking for great quail egg recipes, you have come to the right spot.
+There are so many wonderful ways to use the cute little eggs in all sorts of appetizers and meals!
 Here are some tips, tricks and recipes for quail eggs.

 If you found yourself with some quail eggs and you want to make sure you use them to their fullest, you are in the right place.
 There are lots of wonderful ways to use your bounty.
 Here are just a few ideas to get you started.

 My parents hatched some quail eggs last spring, and have been growing their flock.
 So there are lots of quail eggs to go around.

 The spotted little eggs are cute as can be, and Little Dude loves using the quail egg scissors to crack his eggs.
 He also like to brag that he can eat a dozen eggs in one sitting!

 But it got me wondering about more uses for the little eggs.
 They are great for you and there are so many fun and delicious things you can do with them!

 Quail eggs are loaded with nutrition.
 According to LiveStrong they have more Vitamin B2 than chicken eggs.

 Quail eggs give you twice as much iron as well.
 In addition to B2 and iron, they have a variety of vitamins, minerals and are a relatively low calorie source of protein as well.